 Country Portfolio Nigeria

 CFYE launched the first Call for Solutions in Nigeria in 2020 to co-invest in innovative private sector-led initiatives that provide businesses with access to suitably skilled personnel and realize employment for youth in either 1) Digital Jobs or 2) Technical Craftmanship.
-The below portfolio represents the winners of the first Call of Solutions.
-After our successful first Call, we launched and are now finalising the results of a second Call for Solutions in 2022 to attract even more innovative ideas to tackle youth unemployment in Nigeria.
-Our Country Lead for Nigeria is Amarachi Okorie.
+After our successful first Call, we launched a second Call for Solutions in 2022 to attract even more innovative ideas to tackle youth unemployment especially women in Nigeria.
+The second Call focused on 1) Jobs for women or 2) Digital enabled jobs across service sectors.
+In 2023, CFYE lunched a third Call in Nigeria with the aim to attract innovative business models that is in alignment with the Dutch Consulate’s Combi-tracks: Integrated off-grid solar and sustainable horticulture, and so the third Call focused on 1) Renewable Energy, 2) Agriculture or 3) Digital Technology, where we are now finalizing the results.
+Our Country Lead for Nigeria is Amarachi Kalu Okorie.

 Nigeria’s Job Market & Youth